rosselli/data-gen.projects/readme.md

 # Data-Gen
 Data Generator application based on Profiles.<br>
-You just have to create a profile and generate your data in four formats _(csv, json, sql's insert, sqlite)_.
+You just have to create a profile and generate your data in four formats _(CSV, JSON, SQL's insert, SQLite)_.

-I described in the article [What's the size of the data?](https://medium.com/@rosselli00/whats-the-size-of-the-data-e67ddcd3f713) my motivation to developed this project.
+I described in the article [What's the size of the data?](https://medium.com/@rosselli00/whats-the-size-of-the-data-e67ddcd3f713) my motivation to develop this project.

 > A hidden advantage of the Data-Gen is to estimate the size of a given data structure will have in a database and/or in a request's payload.